eventflow/Documentation/Documentation/Sagas.rst

     Even though the method for publishing commands is named ``Publish``, the commands are only published to the command bus **after** the aggregate has been successfully committed to the event store (just like events).
-If an unexpected exception is throw by this command publish, it should be handled by a custom implementation of ``ISagaErrorHandler``.
+If an unexpected exception is thrown by this command publish, it should be handled by a custom implementation of ``ISagaErrorHandler``.

-The next few events and commands are omitted, but at last the ``PaymentAggregate`` emits its ``PaymentAccepted`` event and the saga completes and emit the final ``OrderConfirmed`` event.
+The next few events and commands are omitted in this example, but at last the ``PaymentAggregate`` emits its ``PaymentAccepted`` event and the saga completes and emits the final ``OrderConfirmed`` event.

 .. code-block:: c#